 In anticipation of “Art Geneve 2020” Art fair, artdecision’s Irina Vernichenko offers an interview with David Brolliet, an art collector from Geneva.
-David Brolliet talks about art collector’s role in contemporary society and Biennale de Lyon 2019-2020.
+David Brolliet talks about art collector’s role in contemporary society.

-Irina: When you collect art do you attribute meanings to these pieces?
+Irina: When you collect art do you attribute meanings to art pieces in your collection?

-DB: When I buy an art piece, I buy it only after I have met with the artist and talked to him for quite a bit of time, after I have understood what is the political and social meaning of this piece of art.
-That’s how I function.
+David Broillet: I buy only after having met the artist and talked to him for quite a bit of time, after I have understood what is the political and social meaning of this piece of art.
+That’s how it functions.

-DB: Of course, it is very important to me.
-I never buy a piece from an artist that I have never met and I have been collecting for over 40 years.
-The only exception was Cindy Sherman; I bought a piece from her without meeting her beforehand.
+DB: It is very important to me.
+I never buy a piece from an artist that I have never met, and I have been collecting for over 40 years.
+The only exception was Cindy Sherman; I bought a piece from her without meeting her.
 It was in the 80s and it was still very affordable.
 Since then I went to New York, where I personally met Cindy Sherman.

 I do not want to collect art pieces only because they are well-known; like a blue chip in the stock exchange.
-I do not care.
-For me, Cindy Sherman is as equally important as Dubossarsky, Vinogradov, Koshlyakov, Oleg Kulik, and Gosha Ostretsov, Russian artists even though their prices differ markedly.
-I do not buy with the market, I buy with my heart, what my heart tells to do it is just: “un coup de coeur”.
+For me, Cindy Sherman is as valuable as other artists though their prices differ.
+I do not buy according to the trend of the market, I buy with my heart, “un coup de coeur”.

-It is very important to talk, chat with the artist in order to understand where the artist came from.
-Did he go to art school or is he independent, and one day deciding that he becomes an artist?
+It is very important to talk with the artist in order to understand where the artist came from.
+Did he go to an art school or was he independent, and took a decision one day to become an artist?
 I am interested in the human being.
-I am interested in Art, and art is done by people; all people do things that express Art.
-I am not an artist, I just collect art, but I do things that are art: I collect, I share, I support – that is my share in Art.
+I am interested in Art, and art is done by people.
+I just collect art, but I do things that are art: I collect, I share, I support.

-DB: I never regretted selling works of art.
-I discover new artists, help these artists build their career as a partner.
+DB: I discover new artists, help these artists build their career.
 I kept on discovering new artists.

 Cindy Sherman’s piece from my collection is from 1994, it is the fifth edition out of six in total.
 It is big: 172 x 109 cm, from her series “The Witch”.
 Cindy wears an ugly mask and is shown to have three identities.
 I like it; it represents the human life, when we have double or triple identities.